 We know that the real reason students choose to attend the University of Chicago is its outstanding athletic tradition.
 Who needs the Big 10 when students have intramurals on the Midway!

-Each year, the Law School fields teams in a number of sports, including soccer, football, softball, basketball, and Frisbee, and the Law School was the University’s Phoenix Cup Champion for the 2011-2012 academic year.
+Each year, the Law School fields intramural teams in a number of sports, including soccer, football, softball, basketball, Frisbee, and more.
+In addition, the Law School was the University’s Phoenix Cup Champion for the 2011-2012 and 2012-2013 academic years.
 The Phoenix Cup is awarded annually to the graduate program earning the most points in sanctioned University intramural activities throughout the academic year (by way of participation and place).

 Information about intramural sign-ups will usually be circulated on the LawAnnounce listserv in advance of the season.
 If you are interested in learning about the full range of intramural options or in starting up a new team, or if you have questions about entry due dates, you can get information at http://athletics.uchicago.edu/campus/campus.htm.

 The University’s athletic facilities include the Gerald Ratner Athletics Center and the Henry Crown Field House.